CINievas/real-time-loss-tools/docs/03_Input.md

 - `exposure_model_undamaged.csv` (within the `exposure_models` directory)
 - `exposure_model.xml` (within the `current` directory)

+While OpenQuake can take as input several CSV files, as long as they are all named in the XML file, the Real-Time Loss Tools are designed to work with just one exposure CSV file.

 Each row of `exposure_model_undamaged.csv` corresponds to a building or set of buildings associated with a particular location and building class (as in any model to be used with OpenQuake).
 Apart from the standard fields needed for OpenQuake, the Real-Time Loss Tools